Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I

-It's worth mentioning that there are several authors in the literature who have also done an explicit study on orbits; and among such authors includes, Silverman \cite{Sil} on the number of integral points in forward orbits of rational functions of degree $\geq 2$ defined over the field $\mathbb{C}$, and Wade \cite{Wade} on the average number of integral points in forward orbits of rational function of degree $\geq 2$ defined over $K$.
+It's worth mentioning that there are several authors in the literature who have also done an explicit study on orbits; and among such authors includes, Silverman \cite{Sil} on the number of integral points in forward orbits of rational functions of degree $\geq 2$ defined over the field $\mathbb{C}$, and Wade \cite{Wade} on the average number of integral points in forward orbits of rational functions of degree $\geq 2$ defined over $K$.
 In his 1993 beautiful paper \cite{Sil}, Silverman showed [\cite{Sil}, Theorem A] that the forward orbit of a rational function of degree $\geq 2$ whose second iterate is not a polynomial over $\mathbb{C}$, contains only finitely many integer points.
-Motivated by a point-counting result of Silverman \cite{Sil} and conditioning on a standard height uniform conjecture in arithmetic geometry, Wade \cite{Wade} established a zero-average result on the number of integral points in the forward orbit of a rational function of degree $\geq 2$ defined over $K$.
-Now observe that in each of the works \cite{Sil} and \cite{Wade}, the focus is on understanding very well integral interiority of the forward orbits.
-In our case, the focus is on understanding a somewhat less thorny problem, namely, as we see from the above (and as we also did in \cite{BK0} where we considered any arbitrary family of quadratic maps $\varphi_{2,c}$ iterating on $\mathbb{Z}\slash p\mathbb{Z}$ for any prime $p\geq 2$): the problem of counting fixed orbits (on average), and consequently hope to understand the statistical behavior along with the question of the meaning, of the achieved count.
-Such a problem may supposedly be of some interesting insight in the area of classical dynamical systems, since one of the main objectives in that area is to understand \textit{all} orbits via topological and analytic techniques, and in doing so, one may not only find that orbits can easily get very complicated but also interesting yet also important statistical questions concerning measuring the complexity of a dynamical system, in particular, the question of determining the topological entropy of a given system (which the reader need not worry about at all, since we won't be inspecting such a question in this article), may become intractable.
+Motivated by a point-counting result of Silverman \cite{Sil} and conditioning on a standard height uniform conjecture in arithmetic geometry, Wade \cite{Wade} established a zero-average result on the number of integral points in the forward orbit of a rational function of degree $\geq 2$ over $K$.
+Now observe that in each of these works \cite{Sil, Wade} the focus is on understanding very well integral interiority of forward orbits.
+In our case, the focus is on understanding a somewhat less thorny problem, namely, as we recall from the above: the problem of counting the number of distinct integral fixed orbits (on average), and then hopefully understand the statistical behavior (along with the question of the meaning) of the achieved count.
+Such a problem may supposedly be of some interesting insight in the area of classical dynamical systems, since one of the main objectives in that area is to understand \textit{all} orbits via topological and analytic techniques, and in which doing so, one may not only find that orbits can easily get very complicated but also one may find that interesting yet also important statistical questions concerning measuring complexity of a dynamical system, in particular, the question of determining the topological entropy of a given system (which the reader need not worry about at all, since we won't be inspecting such a question), may become intractable.